 The most comprehensive investigation, known as the Lawson Report.
 Probably too comprehensive for most, but interesting nevertheless.

 Simple earthquake science covering the different types of faults and how they are measured.
 From USGS.

 Earthquake Science Explained

-18-page download for young people.
+18-page download from USGS.gov for young people.

 Interactive glossary from USGS.

 Animation of an earthquake as it travels.
 From PBS.

 They are occurring more often that you might think!